MetPX/sarracenia/doc/sr_config.7.rst

 - **ftps://user7:De%3Aize@host  passive,binary,tls**
 - **ftps://user8:%2fdot8@host:2121  active,ascii,tls,prot_p**

 In other configuration files or on the command line, the url simply lacks the password or key specification.
 The url given in the other files is looked up in credentials.conf.

 Note::
+ SFTP credentials are optional, in that sarracenia will look in the .ssh directory and use the normal SSH credentials found there.

  These strings are URL encoded, so if an account has a password with a special character, its URL encoded equivalent can be supplied.
 In the last example above, **%2f** means that the actual password isi: **/dot8**